 In-house training

-Most employing firms offer a formal or an informal training programme that both helps you develop the skills you need to work as a patent attorney, and supports you in developing the knowledge and skills required to successfully complete both the UK and European professional qualifications.
+Most employing firms offer a formal or an informal training programme that develops both the skills you need to work with clients as a patent attorney, and the knowledge and skills required to successfully complete both the UK and European professional qualifications.

 Informals